 Phosphorous is important for the development and maintenance of healthy bones and teeth.
 It also helps to ensure proper muscle contraction, build healthy nerves, repair damaged cells and maintain a regular heartbeat.
 Phosphorous is mainly found in meat and dairy products.
 Vegetarians and vegans can usually obtain adequate amounts of phosphorous from wholegrain cereals and bread.

-Sulphur is necessary for healthy skin, hair, nails, bones, tendons and cartilage.
+Sulfur is necessary for healthy skin, hair, nails, bones, tendons, and cartilage.
 It is also thought to help the body purge itself of pollutants and dangerous substances, such as nicotine and alcohol.
-Sulphur can be found in high-protein foods, such as meat, fish and dairy products.
-It can also be found in beans, pulses, eggs, garlic and onions.
+Sulfur can be found in high-protein foods, such as meat, fish and dairy products.
+It can also be found in beans, pulses, eggs, garlic, and onions.